PDAL/PDAL/doc/tutorial/tindex/index.md

 With our new tile index [GeoParquet], we are going to read the indexed [COPC] files within the city limits of each town in the county, creating a raster model of height above ground for each.
+One advantage of this file type is the efficient random reading of data from the web with GDAL's [virtual file system]; this allows us to read a file from HTTP by streaming it, rather than saving the entire thing.
+GeoParquet files are also queryable and can [manage STAC items], making them well-suited to other types of large geospatial datasets.

 The ability to process multiple files and output a single product is one of the key advantages of a tile index.
 Take the PDAL workshop {ref}`batch processing tutorial <workshop-batch-processing>`